 To prevent gaming fatigue, you need to REST!
 It really does come down to sufficient rest.
 However, there’s many moving parts to this simple notion.

 To read more about sleep and its importance to your overall health, check out our page dedicated to the topic of sleep.
 The importance of sufficient sleep cannot be understated.
 The reality is: without sufficient sleep, every aspect of your health and wellness suffers.

-Insufficient sleep will suppress your immune system, decrease your physical ability (i.e. reaction time, nerve conduction, muscle contractile speed & strength), decrease your focus, suppress your memory, inhibit ability to learn, and so much more.
+Insufficient sleep will suppress your immune system, decrease your physical ability (e.g., reaction time, nerve conduction, muscle contractile speed and strength), decrease your focus, suppress your memory, inhibit ability to learn, and so much more.